guigolab/bioproject-genome-tracker/README.md

 # bioproject-genome-tracker
-Retrieve all the INSDC public assemblies under a BioProject umbrella
+Retrieve all the INSDC assemblies under a BioProject umbrella

+It uses a scheduled github action to install the [NCBI datasets CLI](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/reference-docs/command-line/) and pull the data from there.

+Variables as the BioProject accession number are inject via a .env file

+Assemblies are stored in a tsv file